ooni/oohttp/README.md

 the `http.TLSConn` abstraction that allows using different TLS libraries ([#4](https://github.com/ooni/oohttp/pull/4)).

 Every major change is documented by a pull request.
-We push minor changes (e.g., updating docs) directly on the `main` branch.
+We may push minor changes (e.g., updating docs) directly on the `main` branch.

 ## Update procedure